Skip to content

 Frequently asked questions

-Is a heat pump cheaper to run than a gas or oil furnace?
+What fuel price should I enter when comparing a heat pump to a gas or oil furnace?